Hautaklyttn/progDocs/docs/articles/python.md

 **Achtung:**
 > Wie in Java aber nicht wie in C oder C++, können Strings in Python nicht verändert werden.
 Versucht man eine indizierte Position zu ändern, erzeugt man eine Fehlermeldung.

-**Workaround:**
+&rarr; **Workaround**

-Strictly speaking, you can change text-based data in place if you either expand it into a *list* of individual characters and join it back together with nothing between
+You can change text-based data in place if you either expand it into a *list* of individual characters and join it back together with nothing between:

 ```python
 >>> S = 'shrubbery'